 The court can hold someone in “contempt” if they violate a court order.
 If someone is found in contempt, they may end up facing fines or even jail time.
 Violating, visitation or parenting schedules, refusing to let the other parent communicate with their child, or failing to pay child support can also result in a contempt order.
 Individuals can be found in contempt for violating both temporary and final orders of the court.

 When a divorce decree is entered, there are very few things that you can modify after the fact.
 However, when matters involve children, modification is more likely to be an option.
 Modification is permitted for child support, parenting time, and child custody.
 To modify, you must prove that there has been a material change in your circumstances since the date that the original order was entered.

-TPO stands for “temporary restraining order.”
+TPO stands for “temporary protective order.”
 These are used in Georgia to assist those who are concerned for their or their child’s health and safety, particularly in situations that involve domestic abuse.
-To get a restraining order, you must prove that immediate and irreparable injury, loss, or damage, will result if the order is not entered.
-A TRO will last up to 12 months.
+To get a protective order, you must prove that immediate and irreparable injury, loss, or damage, will result if the order is not entered.
+A TPO will last up to 12 months.

 Changing your name in Georgia requires filing a Petition for Name Change.
 You must show proof of your current name, address, and a variety of other information.
 People often want to change their name after a divorce.
 You can often build a name change into the divorce decree so that you do not have to go through this separate process.

 A guardian is an adult that cares for a child or individual with a disability.
 The guardian often has the same powers that the parent would have.
 But they are not legally considered a “parent,” and they have not adopted the child.
 The biological parent often still has rights, including visitation, if the child has a guardian.